GW-HIVE/biomuta-old/docs/source/icgc_convert.rst

 **DOID:** tcga_doid_mapping.csv

-ICGC uses TCGA study terms, so the TCGA to DOID parent terms are used for mapping:
+ICGC uses TCGA study terms, so the TCGA to DOID parent terms are used for mapping (generated from previous Biomuta mapping):

 +------------+------------------------+--------------+
 | DO_slim_id | DO_slim_name           | TCGA_project |